blockSightLive/blocksight-main/project-documents/00-model-spec.md

 7. **Open Source Foundation** - Respect MIT licenses while maintaining commercial viability
 8. **DevOps-First Approach** - Automated CI/CD, versioning, and deployment from day one
 9. **Internationalization (i18n) by Design** - All user-visible strings are translation keys; no hardcoded UI text.
 RTL support and per-locale formatting are first-class.
+10. **Passive System Architecture** - **READ-ONLY VISUALIZATION ONLY** - This system NEVER writes to the Bitcoin blockchain.
+Users cannot create transactions, send Bitcoin, or perform any active blockchain operations.
+The system is purely a passive visualizer and analytics platform.

 ---